-- 1. Designate specific senior staff responsible for coordination among County Departments and the MCTC and BID Advisory Boards to monitor the established timeline, and accomplish necessary tasks in an efficient and timely manner. - 2.
+- 1. Establish a Leadership Team of senior personnel and the Executive Director to manage operations and implement the Strategic Plan. - 2.
 Direct the Executive Director to regularly update and monitor the organizational timeline and website content and provide a report at each MCTC Board meeting of actions completed and those requiring attention in the coming month. - 3.
 Delegate to the Executive Director responsibility for coordinating with MCTC and County staff to ensure accurate, timely management of BID funds, timely recruitment and appointment of MCTC and BID Advisory Board Members, and to accomplish other tasks related to the Lodging Business Improvement District. - 4.
 Include a statement of the amount of all restricted and unrestricted reserves in each BID Annual Report. - 5.
 Complete the database with profiles of each lodging property that include capacity and amenities, and direct staff responsible for group sales to promote small as well as large group stays. - 6.
 Continue to maintain DMAI certification and benchmark expenditures and salaries against the Destination Marketing Association of the West (DMA-West) CEO and Staff Salary and Benefits Survey or other appropriate indices. - 7.
 Provide a breakdown of salaries and personnel expenses for administrative vs program-related functions in the budget contained in the BID Annual Report. - 8.
-Subject to County approval, phase out Arts Council funding as of June 30, 2019 and reallocate these partnership funds to in-county tourism promotion/visitor serving organizations to be used to attract and serve visitors to the County. - 9.
-Suspend the small grants program and reallocate partnership funds to in-county tourism promotion/visitor serving organizations to be used to attract and serve visitors to the County. - 10.
+Subject to County approval, phase out Art Council funding and reallocate these partnership funds to in-county tourism promotion/visitor serving organizations to be used to attract and serve visitors to the County. - 9.
+Suspend small grants program and reallocate partnership funds to in-county tourism promotion/visitor serving organizations to be used to attract and serve visitors to the County. - 10.
 Continue commitments to fund research and staff development; maintain a Reserve/Contingency Fund equal to the greater of \$100,000 or ten percent (10%) of the current budget.